bjhomer/HSImageSidebarView/README.md

 ==================

 `HSImageSidebarView` is a subclass of `UIView` for displaying a collection of images.
-It was designed specifically with the iPad in mind, but should work on the iPhone as well.
 The images are arranged either horizontally or vertically, depending on the dimensions of the view.
 It supports selection, scrolling, drag-and-drop rearranging, and drag-and-drop deletion.
 The API is patterned after `UITableView`, so it will be familiar to Cocoa Touch programmers.
+HSImageSidebarView works with both iPad and iPhone interface idioms.

 ![Sample screenshot](https://github.com/bjhomer/HSImageSidebarView/raw/master/Sample/sampleImage.png)